 The second area of research is the compression and transmission of holographic data.
 A 4K-resolution hologram includes several hundred megabytes per frame, which is very hard to transmit in real time with current communication systems.
 Nonetheless, each frame contains the light emitted by the scene in all possible directions, and much of that information is not perceived by the user.
 For this reason, we’ve offered several compression schemes to transmit only those light rays that are actually perceived by the user, which considerably reduces the quantity of data that needs to be sent.

 All of these developments are currently built into a prototype holographic augmented reality headset.

 How have you been in touch with the international community on these issues?

-For nearly seven years, we’ve had regular discussions with several public and private research laboratories that specialize in digital holography.
+For 9 years, we’ve had regular discussions with several public and private research laboratories that specialize in digital holography.
 These include NICT (National Institute of Information and Communications Technology) and Tsukuba University in Japan, ETRI (Electronics and Telecommunications Research Institute) and KETI (Korea Electronics Technology Institute) in Korea, Vrije Universiteit in Brussels, the University of Cagliari, and the Institut Supérieur d'Informatique in Tunis.

 In the context of our work on hologram compression, we are also actively contributing to the JPEG Pleno standardization effort.
 We've also provided the community with a holographic database (hologram-repository.labs.b-com.com) for the evaluation of compression algorithms.
 Our work has also been published in multiple scientific papers.